“In therapy, we can’t save the planet. But, what we can do is help somebody give voice to their anxieties” said one expert. Image: Big Issue

-Having seen and experienced floods, storms, heat waves, and wildfires, while experts continually tell us it might be “too late” for the planet to survive, it’s hard to ignore the feeling of dread and fear that climate change can evoke.
+Floods, storms, heat waves, and wildfires sweep the planet while experts continually tell us it might be “too late” for most species to survive.
+It’s hard to ignore the feeling of dread and fear that climate change can evoke.

 This is normal.
 Climate anxiety, also known as eco-anxiety, has become increasingly common in recent years, especially among young generations.